cbennett07/demo-swf-app-chris/README.md

 - Next, open the `application.properties` file, and overwrite the following key-value pairs to the existing configuration:

-`Note`: your application name will be different!
+`Note`: again your application name will be different!

 ```json
 spring.application.name=demo-swf-app-test